neurogym/neurogym/docs/envs.md

 Logic: Random dot motion task.
 Two-alternative forced
-         choice task in which the subject has to integrate two stimuli to decide which one is higher on average
+         choice task in which the subject has to integrate two stimuli to decide which one is higher on average.

 Reference paper: